NickPanyushev/IB_Fasciola/README.md

 Short outline of our work:
 ![workflow](https://github.com/NickPanyushev/IB_Fasciola/blob/master/some%20useful%20pictures/project_workflow.png)

-First of all, row reads of 4 developmental stages were filtered using Trimmomatic and FastQC for quality control.
+First of all, row reads of 4 developmental stages were downloaded and then filtered using Trimmomatic and FastQC for quality control.
 Differential expression analysis was performed with two separate methods: kallisto + sleuth and TEtools + DeSeq2.
 To analyze any TEs that show change in expression across the different stages, likelihood ratio test (LRT) was implemented.
 In the end lists of significant TEs (FDR>0.05), which are differentially expressed across developmental stages, was obtained.
 All steps can be found in [lab notebook](https://github.com/NickPanyushev/IB_Fasciola/blob/master/lab_notebook.md)

 ### System requirements